A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Numerical results

 \section{Numerical results}

 In this section we present numerical results that illustrate our methods and assess the sharpness of our theoretical predictions.
 The Hausdorff BEM \eqref{eq:cvec} has been implemented in the Julia language \cite{julia} and the code is available at \url{https://github.com/AndrewGibbs/IFSintegrals}.
 In all examples described in this section, we consider the scattering of plane waves, i.e.\ the datum $g$ is as in \eqref{eqn:gDefScatteringProblem} with $u^i(x)=e^{\ri k\vartheta\cdot x}$ and $|\vartheta|=1$.
 We validate our implementation against a different method in \S\ref{sec:lebesgue}, but in the rest of our experiments we use as a reference solution a more accurate Hausdorff-BEM solution with a large number of degrees of freedom $\Nref$.
 Most of our experiments are for homogeneous attractors, in which case $\Nref=M^{\ellref}$ for some $\ellref\in\N$.
 For Cantor sets $(M=2)$ we choose $\ellref=15$, so that $\Nref=32768$.
 For Cantor Dusts ($M=4$) we choose $\ellref=8$, so that $\Nref=65536$.
+Since we do not use any matrix compression, the memory required to store the Galerkin matrices grows like $N^2$, with $N = M^{\ell}$ when the attractor is homogeneous.
+Thus, while many of our experiments were run on a standard laptop, some (in particular, the calculation of reference solutions) required the use of the Myriad High Performance Computing Facility available at University College London, which has computing nodes available with 1.5TB of RAM.